HuzaifahSajjad/Java2Final/README.md

 (Anecdotally, despite this being a graded project where AI is 100% allowed, it still felt dirty to do.
 Also, the code was REALLY good.
 AI's actually super competent at coding.
 Holy Boohbah.)

 ### To Run
-Ensure you have Java installed, compile the files in "Code" directory with "javac Code/*.java", then use "java -cp Code AvariceAndGluttony"
+Ensure you have Java installed, download the files from the Code directory as a ZIP file, unzip them, open command prompt and cd inside the unzipped Code folder, and run the commands "javac *.java" then "java AvariceAndGluttony" and the game should run.